druxt/druxt.js/docs/guide/README.md

 # DruxtJS Blocks

-The DruxtJS Blocks module adds [Drupal](https://drupal.org) Blocks, Content Blocks and Block Region Vue.js components to your [NuxtJS](https://nuxtjs.org) frontend.
+The DruxtJS Blocks module adds [Drupal](https://drupal.org) Blocks, Content Blocks and Block Region Vue.js components to your [Nuxt.js](https://nuxtjs.org) frontend.

 ## How it works?

-Upon installation the module installs a NuxtJS plugin that registers the provided Vue.js components.
+Upon installation the module installs a Nuxt.js plugin that registers the provided Vue.js components.

 ### Block Region component